mui/mui-x/docs/data/charts/styling/styling.md

 ### Gradients and patterns

 It is possible to use gradients and patterns to fill the charts.
-This can be done by using the `sx` prop in conjunction with passing your gradient or pattern definition as children of the chart component.
+This can be done by passing your gradient or pattern definition as children of the chart component.

 {{"demo": "GradientBar.js"}}